-Working from home is great, but …
+Working from home with an infant is great, but …

 You don’t want to have your head buried in a computer or cell phone while they intently watch you, eager for your attention.
 But you still need to be productive.
 What’s a mama to do?

 With a little prep work, you can work more effectively.
 This is about working smarter, not harder.
 Here is how you can both maximize that time with your infant and still tackle your To Do list to get work done.

 This post contains affiliate links for which I may receive a small commission should you choose to make a purchase.
 Thanks in advance for supporting me and my family!

 How can I work from home with an infant more effectively?

 - Prioritize your To Do list at least one day ahead.
 Don’t fret if you’re looking for tips to implement ASAP.
 But thinking about tomorrow’s list today will allow you to wake up, ready to tackle the To Dos for the day.
 Otherwise, you unnecessarily waste time trying to figure out what you need to do and when to squeeze it in.
 You’ll likely get distracted by any number of things along the way.

 But prioritizing seems like a no brainer, right?
 Think about it this way instead: What do you absolutely need or want to accomplish today?
 Rank your To Dos in order of priority.
 Aim to have no more than one or two time-intensive To Dos each day.

 - Next, break out your tasks for each priority: This is where your To Do list will either succeed or become too overwhelming to think about.
 Let’s break it down together so you succeed!